 Management companies are a huge expense, and there’s always the possibility that tenants will leave mid-contract, further leaving the homeowner out of pocket.
 However, the biggest reason most want a sitter and not a management company is that they have pets they would like somebody who is good with animals to watch.

 What Are Your Responsibilities As A House Sitter?

 You’ve probably gathered by now that pet sitting is a big part of your responsibilities.
 However, you may be expected to do other things during your stay, but this all depends on your agreement.
 You might be expected to take care of a pool, mow the lawn, clean, and more.
 However, if taking care of the house is starting to look like a full-time gig, you would be within your rights to request payment.

 Usually, a sitter is expected to treat the house like they would their family’s.
 You wouldn’t trash their house, would you?
 Clean up after yourself after preparing food, do the washing, and just take care of the space.

 Of course, you also need to be prepared to respect the wishes of the homeowners when it comes to their pets.

 What Are Pet Sitting Duties Like?

-My feline companions at this time are Ella, Mico and Guy.
+My feline companions at this time are Ella, Mico, and Guy.
 Ella and Mico are elderly cats of 16 and 14 years respectively.
-They are quite happy to sleep all day out on the deck and wander in around sunset.
+They are quite happy to sleep all day out on the deck and wander inside around sunset.
 They both like to sleep at the foot of my bed and are both adorable and easy to manage cats.